Joe Alexander: Santa Cruz Warriors (2013–2014)

 On September 27, 2013, Alexander signed with the Golden State Warriors.
 On October 25, 2013, Alexander was waived by the Warriors.
 The reason was a magnetic resonance imaging showed his leg was not fully recovered yet.
 Instead Alexander was signed by team's D-League affiliate, the Santa Cruz Warriors, where treatment was administered to both his leg and overall muscle performance.
 A recovered Alexander played 13 games for Santa Cruz in the 2013–14 regular season.
 In the playoffs, Alexander appeared in 4 games through the Warriors' D-League runners-up campaign.

 In November 2014, he was reacquired by Santa Cruz.
 Alexander played 13 games through the 2014–15 NBA Development League season.

 Maccabi Tel Aviv (2014–2015)

 On December 25, 2014, Alexander left Santa Cruz and signed with Maccabi Tel Aviv of the Israeli Premier League and the Euroleague for the rest of the season.
 Alexander won the 2015 Israeli State Cup with Maccabi, as well as reaching the 2015 EuroLeague Quarterfinals, where they eventually were eliminated by Fenerbahçe.

 Dinamo Sassari (2015–2016)

 On August 3, 2015, Alexander signed a one-year deal with the Italian club Dinamo Sassari.
-On January 24, 2016, Alexander recorded a season-high 27 points, shooting 11-of-15 from the field, along four rebounds and two steals in a 78–86 loss to Red October Cantù.
+On January 24, 2016, Alexander recorded a season-high 27 points, shooting 11-of-15 from the field, along with four rebounds and two steals in a 78–86 loss to Red October Cantù.
 In 47 games played during the 2015–16 season, he averaged 12 points, 4.4 rebounds and 1 assist per game.